To open long positions on GBP/USD, you need:

 Today there are no important reports on the UK and most likely the pound will continue to trade in a narrow horizontal channel with the prospect of further decline along the trend - the daily update of local lows forces us to adhere to just such a scenario.
 The bulls need to try very hard to keep the initiative, and this will be done only in case of a false breakout in the area of the lower border of the horizontal channel at 1.3192.
 In this case, the pound will rise and the 1.3237 average will be tested, where the moving averages, playing on the side of the bears, also pass.
 Surpassing this level will be a very strong bullish impulse, so the top down test of 1.3237 will provide an additional entry point for buying GBP/USD with the prospect of a breakthrough of 1.3283 closer to the afternoon.
 A breakdown of this range will also open the possibility of renewing the 1.3329 high, where I recommend taking profits.
 The next target is the resistance at 1.3368, but it will be quite difficult to reach it without good news.
 Bulls will face very serious problems in case the pound falls during the European session and traders are not active at 1.3192.
 For this reason, I advise you to take your time with long positions.
 Only the formation of a false breakout near the next low of 1.3150 can provide an entry point for long positions.
 It is possible to buy GBP/USD immediately on a rebound in the area of 1.3111, or even lower - from 1.3070, counting on a correction of 20-25 points within the day.

 To open short positions on GBP/USD, you need:

-A breakout of the upper border at 1.3188 will lead to a new wave of growth in the pound.
-A break of the lower border of the indicator around 1.3130 will increase the pressure by the pound.
+A breakthrough of the upper border of the indicator in the area of 1.3237 will lead to a new wave of growth of the pound.
+A breakout of the lower border of the indicator around 1.3190 will increase the pressure on the pair.

 Description of indicators